onzfonz/comp227/src/content/8/en/part8c.md

 And now, if we make an HTTP GET request to <http://localhost:3000/api/diaries>, we should see the message: `Fetching all diaries!`

-Next, we need to start serving the seed data (found [here](https://github.com/comp227/misc/blob/main/diaryentries.json)) from the app.
+Next, let's serve the seed data (found [here](https://github.com/comp227/misc/blob/main/diaryentries.json)) from the app.
 We will fetch the data and save it to *data/diaries.json*.

 We won't be writing the code for the actual data manipulations in the router.
-We will create a ***service*** that takes care of the data manipulation instead.
+We will create a **service** that takes care of the data manipulation instead.
-It is quite a common practice to separate the "business logic" from the router code into modules, which are quite often called **services**.
+It is *common practice to separate the **business logic** from the router code into modules*, which are quite often called **services**.
 The name service originates from [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) and was made popular by the [Spring](https://spring.io/) framework.